vlasky/meteor-blaze-s-alert/README.md

 #### Available effects:

+All effects are included in the main package:
-- scale - `meteor add juliancwirko:s-alert-scale`
+- scale
-- slide - `meteor add juliancwirko:s-alert-slide`
+- slide
-- genie - `meteor add juliancwirko:s-alert-genie`
+- genie
-- jelly - `meteor add juliancwirko:s-alert-jelly`
+- jelly
-- flip - `meteor add juliancwirko:s-alert-flip`
+- flip
-- bouncyflip - `meteor add juliancwirko:s-alert-bouncyflip`
+- bouncyflip
-- stackslide - `meteor add juliancwirko:s-alert-stackslide`
+- stackslide

 #### Available positions: